adithyarao3103/Visitor-Counter/readme.md

 # Visitor Counter for Static Website

-This project deployed on vercel presents a simple visitor counter always pointing to my website.
+This project deployed on vercel presents a simple visitor counter.

+> [!Important]
+> Each vercel deployment will have one single value of counter.
+Using it on multiple sites will lead to all the counters being incremented, which is not the intended behavior.

-Presents two routes:
+This presents two routes:

 - /increment: Increments the counter by 1.
 - /show: Returns a svg displaying the current count.

-To use for your static website,
+To use on your static website,

 - Clone this repository and deploy your own instance on Vercel.
 - Create a Vercel KV database, and connect it to the deployment.